oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 :::

 []{#_Advertising_Available_Operations}Example 85: the function
-[Comparison]{.Datatype} can be bound to any URL that identifies a collection of entities
+`Comparison` can be bound to any URL that identifies a collection of entities

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;